innolitics/rdm/rdm/base/software_plan.md

 **Input:** Software design specification

-See the appendices for an [introduction to software risk management](#risk-management) and details about the format of the `risk.yml` file.
+See the [appendices](#risk-management) for additional information.

 Begin by identifying known and forseeably hazards associated with{% if system.is_software_only_device %} how the software is intended to be used within medical practice{% else %} the device{% endif %}{% if system.auditor_notes %} [14971:4.3]{% endif %}.
 It is frequently necessary to consult with a clinical expert to understand and identify hazards in their clinical context.

-Next, identify which software items may expose these hazards (i.e., cause hazardous situations){% if system.auditor_notes %} [62304:7.1.1]{% endif %}, and list them, along with the forseeably causes.
+Next, identify which software items could cause hazardous situations{% if system.auditor_notes %} [62304:7.1.1]{% endif %}, and list them, along with the forseeably causes.
 Consider:

 - whether requirements are appropriate and are meeting the needs of users
 - incorrect or incomplete specifications of functionality
 - software defects in the software item (including in SOUP)
 - how hardware failures or software defects in other items could result in unpredictable operation
-- reasonably forseeably misuse by users{% if system.auditor_notes %} [62304:7.1.2]{% endif %}.
+- reasonably forseeably misuse by users{% if system.auditor_notes %} [62304:7.1.2]{% endif %}
+- the list of causes in Annex B of IEC80002-1:2009{% if system.auditor_notes %} [62304:5.1.12]{% endif %}.

 If failure or unexpected results from SOUP is a potential cause contributing to a hazardous situation, review the list of anomalies for the SOUP (if any) for known anomalies relevant to this hazardous situation{% if system.auditor_notes %} [62304:7.1.3]{% endif %}.